How To Quote Someone On Discord

 What’s great about Discord is that users are only limited by their creativity.
 If someone knows how to code and can manipulate the existing language, they can do whatever they’d like to the platform.
 Plus, most creators end up placing their creations online, available for free for anyone to try out.

-Also, Discord has changed a ton in the past few years.
-It has evolved from a simple chat app to a space where developers can sell their games.
+Also, Discord has evolved from a simple chat app to a space where developers can sell their games.
 Who knows if they’ll end up implementing a quote feature or some other kind of update that people will love in the near future.